wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 introduce you to a topic with (hopefully) a minimum of jargon or statistics.

-You can find more/related literature from a database on our library resource page called web of science (to get to this resource, you can follow the ‘sirius’ link to log into your resources area on the library page.
-From there, you can search for ‘web of science’.
+You can find more/related literature from google scholar or a database on our library resource page called web of science (to get to this resource, you can follow the ‘sirius’ link to log into your resources area on the library page.
+From there, you can search for ‘web of science’).
 Web of science will allow you to conduct general searches for scientific articles using search terms (just like google).

 Once you find an article of interest, you can link to all of the articles citing your article, and all the articles your article has cited.
-You can do a quick and comprehensive search for all the literature in a given topic using this tool! *Having problems using this database?
-I will help you.*
+You can do a quick and comprehensive search for all the literature in a given topic using either google scholar or web of science!

-You can also use web searches to explore a given topic.
-Try to stick to trusted areas on the web (e.g. government and university web pages) – there are a lot of crackpot ideas out there.

-***Marking the projects***

-Research in Botany is worth 15% of your final mark.

-1)  Short project summary (at the end of week 5) 3 %

-2)  Final project submission (at the end of week 11) 12 %

-I will be marking these projects based on the project goals listed above.

-***Potential projects will be posted on Moodle in week 1 or 2.***
+## Option 2: species report

+This assignment you will take (at least) weekly notes about the morphology and physiology of one plant individual through the term.
+This may include photographs and data collection, and need to include written observations.
+This will be supplemented with an ecological and conservation report on your species; we will learn skills for doing this type of research in week 9.
+The species report should have the following sections:

+1) Ecological background of the species, including all of the scientific research that you can find on that species

+2) Evolutionary (phylogenetic) history of the species.
+What family is it in?
+What is known about the distribution, ecology and history of that family?

+3) Conservation issues (if any) of the species

+4) the location of the individual studied.
+Include a map

+5) Notes from observations of this individual through time, including pictures.
+Aim for weekly observations.
+Take careful note of the leaf phenology.
+Are there leaves being dropped?
+Are there new leaves being formed?
+When does the species flower?
+Are there any signs of flowers through your obsevations?

+## Option 3: Video

+A short interesting video.
+There is no set format for the video.
+We are looking for creative fun ideas, related to plant ecology.
+Pitch something fun!
+Here are some wild ideas to get your brain thinking:

+- Take pictures of every species of Banksia leaves that you can find.
+Show the photos in the video about the evolution of leaf shape.

+- Find a good place with lots of flowers and pollinators and make a short film about the

+- Make a stop motion animation with drawings and a voice over explaining how plants grow.

+- Pick the coolest plant species you can think of (Sundew, Orchids, Eucalypts, Sea Grass, Rafflesia, etc.).
+Explain its ecology in a quick and fun way with visuals

+- Make a stop motion animation explaining how plants and fungi form mycorrhizas

+- Make a short movie about plant adaptations to fire.
+See if you can find a recently burned area to do some shooting on location.

+- Something else cool!

+This is the only category where we allow two-person projects.
+Someone has to hold the camera...Only requirement is that the video should reference at least one scientfic paper.

 # Practical Skills